zostaw/llama-cpp-racket/README.md

 Please note, I'm a noob and this repo might be incorrect.
 Use at your own risk :)
-A lot of the code was generated with help of LLMs in-context with current state, so it should be possible to complete the code with this approach.
+Part of the code was generated with help of LLMs in-context with current state, so it should be possible to complete the code with this approach.

 # Important